boennecd/dynamichazard/cran-comments.md

 Though, it does not seem to trigger on CRAN and Dirk Eddelbuettel and Kevin Ushey indicate that it may not be a problem.

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Added vignettes which are currently not included due to an error in `.Rbuildignore`.
+* Tried to fix the error on Solaris in the CRAN check results.